datanav/docs/configuration.rst

 The Pipe
 ========

-A pipe is a triple of a source, sink and data sync task.
-The task "pumps" data in the form om entities from the source to the sink at regular or scheduled intervals.
+A pipe is a *triple* of a *source*, *sink* and *data sync task*.
+The task "pumps" data in the form of entities from the source to the sink at regular or scheduled intervals.

-The configuration of a pipe has two forms; one "complete" form and one short hand form.
+The configuration of a pipe has two forms; one "complete" form and one *short hand* form.
 Let's describe the "complete" form first and revisit the shorthand form after describing the various sinks and sources availble in the Sesam Node core:

 ::